 Under existing accounting rules, the number of employees is reported at the balance sheet date (31/12), and the number of employees of entities consolidated by the equity method is not included (see section "Information about geographic locations and activities" of our Universal Registration Document).
 Countries with only equity-accounted entities or entities sold/liquidated during the year therefore have no employees due to these accounting rules alone.
-In 2020, this mainly concerns South Africa, where most of the activity has been sold, and the local entity will be deconsolidated in 2021.
-The posting effect related to these accounting rules does not reflect the reality of the workforce that was employed by the entities concerned when they were under the control of the Group, for example South Africa totalled 90 FTEs at the close of the financial year preceding the sale (31/12/19).
+The posting effect related to these accounting rules does not reflect the reality of the workforce that was employed by the entities concerned when they were under the control of the Group.
+No country is concerned in 2021.